dphdmn/slidyreplay/README.md

 python main.py
 ```

-Launches a dark-themed GUI with URL, File, and Manual input tabs, FPS slider, GPU toggle, main scheme selector, progress panel with ETA, and a generated replays list.
+Launches a fully functional GUI with nearly all custom options, backed by the same CLI interface.

 ### CLI